Students and Alumni

 Emily Birge ’15 (History of Art): In summer 2013, Emily worked at MoMA in the Family Programs division of the Education department and helped design programs for their new interactive spaces throughout the museum.
 She spent summer 2014 as an intern at the 9/11 Memorial and Museum.

 Danielle Gilbert ’15 (Archaeology and English): Danielle spent the summer of 2013 as a student at Mt.
 Vernon’s Collaborative Historic Preservation Field School.
 She recently (2014) completed archaeological fieldwork in Peru.
+Danielle recently applied to graduate schools and was offered admission to MPhil, Cambridge, and Oxford.

 Molly Martell ’15 (Archaeology): Molly recently worked as an intern at the National Museum of Natural History, under Dr. David Hunt, studying the Terry Comparative Anatomy Collection, where her job is to analyze remains in the collection for any apparent pathologies and create a database to record the findings.
 She also assisted with necropsies performed by the NMNH.
 Molly is the recipient of a DURA award to conduct research alongside Curator Sanchita Balachandran in the Hopkins Archaeology Museum in 2014-15.